Charleston Christmas Parade name change stirs controversy

 CHARLESTON, W.Va.
 (WOWK) – On Monday, the City of Charleston announced they would be changing the name of the annual Christmas Parade to “Winter Parade” in an effort to create an all-inclusive event for everyone to enjoy.

-Along with the name change, it was also announced that the parade would no longer be held on a Saturday morning, but a Thursday night to accommodate busy families.
+Along with the name change, it was also announced that the parade would no longer be held on a Saturday morning, but a Thursday night to accommodate busy families and benefit local businesses.

 “The City of Charleston is an inclusive community.
 We want everyone to participate in this parade,” said Goodwin.